graninas/Functional-Design-and-Architecture/README.md

 Code and materials for my book "Functional Design and Architecture"

 - [Book page](https://graninas.com/functional-design-and-architecture-book)
-- [Buy "Functional Deisgn and Architecture" on Leanpub](https://leanpub.com/functional-design-and-architecture) (_e-book only or a paper book; send me your PurchaseID so I could provide you a paper copy._)
+- [Buy "Functional Deisgn and Architecture" on Leanpub](https://leanpub.com/functional-design-and-architecture) (_e-book only or a paper book; send me your PurchaseID and your shipping address so I could provide you a paper copy._)

 _N.B.
 I'm currently working on the second book, [Pragmatic Type Level Design](https://www.patreon.com/pragmatic_type_level_design).
 Your support will be highly appreciated!_